-A drive north on Orange Grove leads to the Gamble House, a large Arts and Crafts era home built in 1908 by David and Mary Gamble of Proctor and Gamble fame.
+A drive north on Orange Grove leads to the Gamble House, a large Arts, and Crafts era home built in 1908 by David and Mary Gamble of Proctor and Gamble fame.
 South of Colorado Boulevard at 39 South El Molino Avenue is the Pasadena Playhouse which has been entertaining Pasadena audiences for 80 years.
 In neighboring San Marino is the Botanical Gardens and the Huntington Library, Art Collections.

 There are three alignments from Pasadena to Los Angeles.
 The original 1926 route follows Colorado Boulevard to Fair Oaks Avenue to Huntington Drive, to Mission Road to Broadway and downtown Los Angeles.
-This Route takes you through South Pasadena, a city that continues to remind people of small town Americana, with its quaint stores and small town personality.
-There are several interesting stops here including the historic Mission West district, on Mission Street just east of Orange Grove Boulevard, that continues to reflect the same charm and character it did in the early 1920’s and 1930’s.
+This Route takes you through South Pasadena, a city that continues to remind people of small-town Americana, with its quaint stores and small-town personality.
+There are several interesting stops here including the historic Mission West district, on Mission Street just east of Orange Grove Boulevard, that continues to reflect the same charm and character it did in the early 1920s and 1930s.
 The South Pasadena Museum, at 913 Meridian Avenue, occupies the original Meridian Iron Works building, one of the oldest structures still standing in the city.
 The museum features numerous artifacts tracing the history of the San Gabriel Valley.
 Across the street is the Century House, one of Pasadena’s oldest residences and often utilized in motion pictures including two of the Halloween horror movies.
 An absolute “must stop” in South Pasadena is the Fair Oaks Pharmacy and Soda Fountain at the corner of Mission Street and Fair Oaks Avenue.
 This vintage relic has been fully restored and has been serving Route 66 customers since 1915.
 Also, at 1023 Fair Oaks Avenue, is the historic Rialto Theatre.
-Sadly, after 81 years of entertaining customers, the old movie house closed its doors in August, 2007 and its future remains unknown.
+Sadly, after 81 years of entertaining customers, the old movie house closed its doors in August 2007 and its future remains unknown.
 Another interesting tidbit is that this old theater is allegedly haunted.

 A second alignment, referred to as Alternate Route 66, began in 1938 and went westward on Colorado Boulevard (also called Colorado Street), crossing the famous Colorado Street Bridge before turning south on Figueroa Street and rejoining the original route.

 The Colorado Street Bridge spans the Arroyo Seco from Pasadena into Eagle Rock and actually predates Route 66, built in 1913.
 With its graceful arches spanning nearly 1500 feet across the riverbed, it is a work of art worth seeing.
 It also has a legend attached to it.
-Frequently called the Suicide Bridge, a number of people have leapt to their deaths on this old bridge, prompting numerous haunting tales.
+Frequently called the Suicide Bridge, a number of people have leaped to their deaths on this old bridge, prompting numerous haunting tales.

 In 1964, this alignment of Route 66 was eliminated.
 This route will take you by the Norton Simon Museum just before crossing the Colorado Street Bridge.